networkdynamics/PolNeAR/README.md

 ## Accompanying software
-If you are a python user, the easiest way to work with this dataset in python is to install the polnear module, and import it into your programs.
+If you are a Python user, the easiest way to work with this dataset in Python is to install the polnear module, and import it into your programs.

 Go to /data/software and do:

     $ python setup.py install

-Then, in your python program, import the dataset as follows:
+Then, in your Python program, import the dataset as follows:

     from polnear import data

-The data object behaves like a list.
-Each element in the list is an Article object, representing one PolNeAR article its acompanying annotations.
-The Article object is dict-like, and is populated with the metadata for the article it represents.
+The `data` object behaves like a `list`.
+Each element in `data` is an `Article` object, representing one PolNeAR article its acompanying annotations.
+The `Article` object is `dict`-like, and is populated with the metadata for the article it represents.

 	>>> data[0]
     {'annotators': ['4b22', '4e07', '5fec', '6b86', 'd473', 'ef2d'],